Communicating with someone with aphasiaStroke - aphasia; Speech and language disorder - aphasia

 - Saying more than 1 word or phrase at a time

-A speech and language therapist can work with a person who has aphasia and their family or caregivers to improve their ability to communicate.
+Speech and language therapists can work with people who have aphasia and their family or caregivers to improve their ability to communicate.

-The most common cause of aphasia is a stroke.
+The most common cause of aphasia is stroke.
 Recovery may take up to 2 years, though not everyone fully recovers.
+Aphasia may also be due to the brain losing function, such as with Alzheimer disease .
+In such cases, aphasia will not get better.

 Improving Daily Communication

-There are many ways to help a person with aphasia.
+There are many ways to help people with aphasia.

 - Turn off the radio and TV.